It is an abnormally low level of red blood cells. Hemolytic anemia occurs when red blood cells are destroyed too quickly.

 For more severe cases, treatment may include:

 - Spleen removal

-People with severe chronic hemolytic anemia, especially those with sickle cell anemia or thalassemia, may require multiple blood transfusions.
+People with severe chronic hemolytic anemia, especially sickle cell anemia or thalassemia, may require multiple blood transfusions.
 The iron in hemoglobin can accumulate in the body, causing iron overload and organ damage.